gujor/kotlin-multiplatform-experiment/README.md

 ### Summary

 - It's Kotlin to Objective-C, not Kotlin to Swift (no structs or enums).
-- A additional mapping layer between the shared Objective-C framework and idiomatic Swift is needed.
+- An additional mapping layer between the shared Objective-C framework and idiomatic Swift is needed.
 - A lot of information is lost when exposing a shared `sealed class` to iOS, but manually transforming it to Swift seems feasible.
 - Since the shared framework is written in Kotlin, KMM should't have a negative impact on Android development.
 - Android and iOS developers unified by working together on shared framework seems advantageous.
 - It's a young technology with a lack of examples and tutorials on the internet.
-- It's used by by [Netflix](https://netflixtechblog.com/netflix-android-and-ios-studio-apps-kotlin-multiplatform-d6d4d8d25d23) and some more [companies](https://kotlinlang.org/lp/mobile/case-studies/).
+- It's used by by [Netflix](https://netflixtechblog.com/netflix-android-and-ios-studio-apps-kotlin-multiplatform-d6d4d8d25d23) and some other [companies](https://kotlinlang.org/lp/mobile/case-studies/).

 ## Setup